Skip links

 in Tags

-The red dwarf star Gliese 710 passes just 1 light-year from the Sun, interfering with the Oort Cloud and launching a few million comets toward the inner Solar System and therefore also the Earth.
-At this point Gliese 710 shines in the sky with the magnitude equivalent to a star in Orion’s belt today.
-The long journey to the inner Solar System will last a couple of million years.
+The red dwarf star Gliese 710 passes just 1 light-year from the Sun, interfering with the Oort Cloud and launching several million comets toward the inner Solar System and thus Earth.
+At this point, Gliese 710 shines in the sky with a magnitude equivalent to a star in Orion’s Belt today.
+The long journey to the inner Solar System will take a couple of million years.

 in 1 million years